openshift/microshift/docs/design.md

 ### Configuration
 * MicroShift uses a strictly declarative style of configuration.
 * MicroShift uses as few configuration options as possible.
-Where it provides configuration options, they are intuitive and have sensible defauls respectively are auto-configured.
+Where it provides configuration options, they are intuitive and have sensible defaults respectively are auto-configured.
 * MicroShift is preferably configured through config files, but allows overriding of parameters via environment variables (for use in containers, systemd) and command line flags (for ad-hoc use).
 * MicroShift can use both user-local and system-wide configuration.